SpencerEricksen/informers/README.md

   - `data/thresholds_2sigma` - inferred target activity thresholds for assigning compound binary activity labels
   - `data/original_data` - original PKIS1 and PKIS2 data sets with descriptions of pre-processing

-- `output_newtargs` - output from all IBR methods on new targets (PknB and BGLF) and metrics evaluations
+- `output_newtargs` - output from all IBR methods on prospective microbial kinase targets (PknB, BGLF, ROP18) and metrics evaluations

 - `output_pkis1loto` - output from all IBR methods for 224 PKIS1 targets and metrics evaluations